SUMMER SALE: $50 Off & FREE 2-Day Shipping. Use Code | SAVE50

 Research shows that when one partner has genital herpes and condoms are used only during outbreaks, the other partner becomes infected within a year in up to 10% of couples.

 The risk drops significantly with additional precautions like consistent condom and antiviral medication use.
-One large study reported that only 1.9% of susceptible partners became infected with HSV-2 when given the antiviral valacyclovir as a precautionary treatment.
+One large study reported that only 1.9% of susceptible partners became infected with HSV-2 when given an prescription antiviral medication as a precautionary treatment.

 Women who acquire herpes during pregnancy or experience reactivation of the virus during pregnancy also have the potential to transmit HSV to their babies.
 Fortunately, this is relatively rare.
 Only about 30 out of every 100,000 births result in HSV transmission to the baby.